 But, surprise!
 I loved it.
 In our house, the sign of a good book is that I make Bart read it to Ella so that he can see how wonderful and fabulous it is.

-Each page shows the eye of an animal on the left page and then, on the right page, there is a hole that shows a piece of the animal’s body along with a clue about it (“I have a very long trunk”).
+Each page of I Spy with My Little Eye shows the eye of an animal on the left page and then, on the right page, there is a hole that shows a piece of the animal’s body along with a clue about it (“I have a very long trunk”).
 Then you flip the page and the hole fits perfectly over the eye from the previous page to display the entire animal.

 The clue pages are really clean and white, while the animal pages are richly colored and take up the entire space.
 It’s such an nice juxtaposition and it’s surprisingly pleasing every time I read it.